 Frustrated when your baby doesn’t fall asleep on his own?
-Learn how to teach your baby self soothing techniques to sleep with these effective techniques.
+Learn how to teach self soothing techniques for babies to sleep with these effective tips.

 So then I tried another approach: I rocked him until he was completely knocked out.
 While he didn’t wake up immediately, he eventually would a few minutes later, realizing he was no longer in the same place.

 In the newborn stage, I understood the need to help him fall asleep.
 He was dependent from birth and remained so during those early months.

 But those months came and went, and I worried I’d always need to rock him to sleep, or continue to repeat the cycle for the many times he’d wake up.
 I had heard of parents rocking toddlers, and was afraid I had relied on habits that, like all habits, don’t always go away on their own.

 Teaching your baby self soothing techniques

 By the time my twins came, I knew I didn’t want to repeat the same mistakes.
 They were still too young to sleep train, but I also wanted to do away with habits I knew would make self soothing hard.

 So I made changes, starting with my mindset.
 I went from helping them fall asleep to helping them learn to fall asleep.
-Where I had once scoffed at the idea of not rushing in, I now saw the value in self soothing.
+Where I had once scoffed at the idea of not rushing in, I now saw the value in self soothing behaviors.